-Airplanes with the Dive Bomber trait can be equipped with one bomb per airplane at the start of the game.
-Use Bomb Markers, either to indicate airplanes that still have their bomb, or to indicate they no longer have it if it is more convenient to you.
-To drop this bomb, the airplane must perform a Dive at any time during its movement, then place a Damage Marker on the hex where it is located to mark the location where the bomb fell.
-The player can then complete the airplane's movement as he wishes if it has MPs left.
+Planes with the Dive Bomber trait can be equipped with one bomb per plane at the start of the game.
+Use Bomb markers, either to indicate planes that still have their bomb, or to indicate they no longer have it.
+To drop this bomb, the plane must perform a Dive at any time during its movement, then places a damage marker on the hex where it is located to mark the location where the bomb fell.
+The player can then complete the plane's movement as he wishes if it has MPs left.